schuyler-smith/phylosmith/README.md

 ```
 sudo apt install libgdal-dev libudunits2-dev
 ```
-These programs are required by some dependancies and may not come in your default OS distribution.
+These programs are required by some dependencies and may not come in your default OS distribution.

 ### Windows Systems